MohithSarvepalli/GH_Actions/README.md

 # GH_Actions
-This Repo is made to lear about GH Actions and Ansible Integration from Pluralsight course
+This Repo is made to learn about GH Actions and Ansible Integration from Pluralsight course

 What is Github Actions?